Museums, Art Galleries and historical sites

 The Elgar Birthplace and Visitor Centre Just three miles from the centre of Worcester.
 Discover more about this great composer through manuscripts, letters, concert programmes, photographs, visiting the house of his birth and his garden.

 Compton Verney This is only about 15 minutes drive from the cottage and is unusual for an art gallery in that it is in a beautiful house in a most attractive country setting.
 Apart from the permanent collection, there are special exhibitions changing over the season.
-At the moment they are showing 'Into the Light' (French and British paintings from Impressionism to the 1920's) and 'Gainsborough's Landscapes'.
 It caters well for children with special activity packs and a resource room, encouraging them to engage with the pictures.

 Chedworth Roman Villa A National Trust property half way between Bourton on the Water and Cirencester.
 Some recent excavations have uncovered a 'new' mosaic floor.
 This is one of the largest Romano-British villas in the country.